 But apart from the law, and regardless of how you feel about research that involves pornography, there are two important reasons why everyone should oppose this new federal restriction on medical research:

-2. Filters are secretive.
+By throwing these filters onto the computers of research institutions across the nation, we run the risk of inadvertently blocking all sorts of legitimate content from scientists engaged in research. - Filters are secretive.
 One way to ensure that Internet filters aren’t blocking non-pornographic content (such as anatomy websites or sites covering issues like testicular and breast cancers) is to have transparency around what content is actually being blocked.
 Unfortunately, most Internet filters hide their blacklists and algorithms, claiming trade secrets.
 This means that U.S. scientists will, by and large, have no simple, objective way to choose the least-censoring Internet filter possible.
 And we, the American public, have no simple, objective way of seeing how many non-pornographic websites are being blocked by this new restriction.

 Perhaps most importantly, researchers ought to be able to access pornographic material.
 While it may make some people uncomfortable, there are research topics that unquestionably benefit from access to pornographic websites.
-For example, there are research projects examining the spread of HIV associated with viewing pornography depicting unprotected anal intercourse, research examining whether frequent pornography viewing has a relationship to sexual aggression for certain groups of men, and studies on a potential relationship between men's pornography consumption and their attitudes supporting violence against women
+For example, there are research projects examining the spread of HIV associated with viewing pornography depicting unprotected anal intercourse, research examining whether frequent pornography viewing has a relationship to sexual aggression for certain groups of men, and studies on a potential relationship between men's pornography consumption and their attitudes supporting violence against women.

 These and no doubt countless other areas of investigation could potentially be hindered by unwieldy restrictions on federal grants for research.